RadwaElaraby/MADRL-readings/README.md

 - policy parameters are shared across agents
 - the applied targeting mechanism is implicit (encode properties of recipients without addressing them explicitly)
 - supports multiple rounds of interactions at every timestep
-- can be extended into competitve settings by combining it with IC3Net
+- can be extended into competitve settings by utilizing the hard gating action from IC3Net to decide whether communication is needed or not (IC3Net + TarMAC models can learn both when to communicate and whom to address messages to)